ChristianChiarulli/onedark.nvim/README.md

     </a>
 </div>

-My take on the iconic Onedark colorscheme
+My take on the iconic Onedark colorscheme.
+Ported for Neovim 100% Lua.

 ![demo1](https://user-images.githubusercontent.com/29136904/237923271-802491ea-e632-4257-962b-731ae3dffd3a.png)